devlghub/DGSoloCore/README.md

 </p>

 ## 👋 About me
-QBCore is a solo rp project.
+Solo rp project.
 Taking pride in creating a framework that can be used and or reference for other frameworks, in hope to pass on something to the community and learn from it in the process!

 ## 📖 Documentation
 Non at the moment.